HRM-048: Paid Parental Leave for Classified Staff Employees

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 Effective June 25, 2018, Virginia Governor Ralph Northam signed Executive Order No. 12, establishing paid time off for state employees for the birth or adoption of a child.
-The Executive Order directed the Department of Human Resource Management (DHRM) to establish policy and guidance documents to support implementation of the Executive Order.
+The Executive Order directed the Department of Human Resource Management to establish policy and guidance documents to support implementation of the Executive Order.